Online Audiobook Festival 2026

 Beth O'Brien

-Having been born visually impaired and with an upper-limb difference, Beth has a long-standing interest in the representation of disability in literature and is currently studying for a PhD in Creative Writing funded by Midlands4Cities, researching the (mis)representation of disability in contemporary fairy tale retellings.
+Having been born visually impaired and with an upper-limb difference, Beth has a long-standing interest in the representation of disability in literature and is passionate about researching the (mis)representation of disability in contemporary fairy tale retellings.

 Beth’s debut middle grade book, Wolf Siren came out in 2025 with HarperCollins has been shortlisted for the Carnegie Medal for Writing in 2026.